boschresearch/blech-doc/website/content/en/docs/language-evolution/borrowing.md

 ```

-This behavior is similar to the use of parameters in Blech activities.
-Blech does not allow the following `run outIsInPlus1(i)(i)` statement.
-The causality checker detects an error.
+For activities in Blech the causality rules for parameter are the same.
+The causality checker detects an error in the following example

 ```blech
 activity outIsInPlus1(a: int32)(b: int32)